 Please practise each sound and see if you child can make any simple words with the letters (e.g cat sat pin thin pink egg chin ant ball dog get he in jump)

 Listen to the 42 letter sounds of Jolly Phonics, spoken in British English.
 Each letter sound is clearly spoken twice, before an example word is given.
 Perfect for parents, teachers and children who aren't sure how to pronounce the letter sounds.

 Thank you for all your support with our Nativity.
 I am sure you would agree that Nursery and Reception performed and looked absolutely fantastic!
 Thank you for bringing in the costumes and helping your child learn their lines and songs.

 I wish you a happy and peaceful year.

 In our class we will be trying to be more kind and helpful as our new year resolution :)

 Keep looking at this page for updates on what is happening in our class this term!

 In class we will be talking and learning about food.

 Please talk to your children about the importance of healthy eating and making good healthy choices.

-We will be learning Set 2 sounds this term:
+We will be learning Set 2 sounds.